akashmjn/tinydiarize/README.md

 - *Speaker diarization* labels who said what in a transcript (e.g. Speaker A, Speaker B â€¦).
 It is essential for conversation transcripts like meetings or podcasts.
 - *tinydiarize*  aims to be a minimal, interpretable  extension of OpenAI's [Whisper](https://github.com/openai/whisper) models that adds speaker diarization with few extra dependencies (inspired by [minGPT](https://github.com/karpathy/minGPT)).
 - This uses a finetuned model that adds special tokens to mark speaker changes [[1,2,3,4]](#references).
 It can use *both voice and semantic context to tell speakers apart*, which is a unique benefit of this approach.
-- It needs a tiny change to the inference code (<50 lines ), and runs with minimal extra cost.
-This makes it easy to add to ports like [whisper.cpp](https://github.com/ggerganov/whisper.cpp) that run on consumer hardware like MacBooks and iPhones.
+- You can refer to [tdrz_dev](https://github.com/akashmjn/tinydiarize/tree/main/tdrz_dev) for a detailed analysis of performance.
+Note that this is intended to be a prototype/proof-of-concept.
+- Experimental support is also added to [whisper.cpp](https://github.com/ggerganov/whisper.cpp#speaker-segmentation-via-tinydiarize-experimental) so this can run on consumer hardware like MacBooks and iPhones.
+A tiny change is needed to original inference code (<50 lines), enabling simple and cheap speaker segmentation, compared with conventional approaches.

 ## Demo